Germany's far-right AfD: 'We have a clear mandate to govern' – DW – 09/01/2024

 Warning of damage to democracy

-The rise of the AfD in Germany has been accompanied by protests and warnings for years.
-Right-wing extremism researchers point to racist and anti-democratic traditions in the AfD's ideology.
+The rise of the AfD in Germany has been accompanied by protests and warnings for years, with right-wing extremism researchers pointing to racist and anti-democratic traditions in the party's ideology.

 Political observers have drawn parallels between the rise of the AfD and the rise of Adolf Hitler's National Socialists in the late 1920s.
 Hitler's party, the NSDAP, managed to participate in government for the first time in the state of Thuringia in 1929.
 The NSDAP then began its first purges of the civil service and filled important offices with its own party members.